micahwoods/atcweb3/content/post/this-common-maintenance-practice-does-not-reduce-organic-matter-at-all/index.md

 > You'll be aware, or will after you calculate it, that removing material through core aerification of any size doesn't actually reduce soil organic matter percentage.

 > Soil organic matter is customarily reported on a mass basis.
-Percentage OM by weight in the soil (say 2%), or that would be 20 g of OM per kg of soil.
+Here's an example.

 > Let's say I come in with tines that are pulling a core 4 mm in diameter.
 Let's say I do those on 3 x 3 cm spacing, so I put 1,111 holes of that diameter per square meter.
 Let's say the core I pull is 3 cm deep too, and say the bulk density of the soil at that depth is 1.35 g/cm<sup>3</sup>.